 Strengths:

-- Strong reasoning capabilities with chain-of-thought
+- Strong chain-of-thought reasoning

 - Good at following complex, multi-step instructions